 Phrase match is often confused with exact match, whose results are denoted by straight brackets around them.
 When an advertisers bid on exact match keywords, their ads are only triggered in the Google Search Network (the Sponsored Results on Google) or the Content Network (websites with AdSense) when the referring keyword matches character-for-character.
 An advertiser bidding on the exact match for “Parkinson’s Disease” doesn’t pay for clicks on “Parkinsons Disease” impressions.

 A Work in Progress

 Almost daily, Google is making discreet changes to the new Keyword Tool.
 Some of these changes are small steps forward, some aren’t, and some are frankly just bugs.
 Given these continual fluctuations to an interface that until recently went unchanged for years, it’s too early to write the last word on how to use the tool.
 Hopefully, you can learn to love the Google Keyword Tool a little bit more, or at least hate it a little bit less.

-google keyword tool, keyword tool, google keyword, how does google keyword tool work, google keywords tool, google keywords, keyword love, google keyword tool exact match, google keyword tool old interface, news
+google keyword tool, keyword tool, google keyword, keywords tool, how does google keyword tool work, google keywords tool, google keywords, keyword love, google keyword tool exact match, google keyword tool old interface